RemeJuan/remelehane/src/pages/posts/changing-your-debugging-browser-for-flutter-macos.md

 I hope you found this interesting, and if you have any questions, comments, or improvements, feel free to drop a comment.
 Enjoy your Flutter development journey :D

-If you liked it, a heart would be awesome, and if you really liked it, a [cup of coffee](https://www.buymeacoffee.com/remelehane) would be great.
+If you liked it, a like would be awesome, and if you really liked it, a [cup of coffee](https://www.buymeacoffee.com/remelehane) would be great.

 Thanks for reading.